danube/node-red-contrib-smarthome-alarm/README.md

 Note: If you allow msg.timeout to overwrite the warning time, such message is also excluded from the monitor scope.

-# Configuration

-## Name
-If unset, the node shows "Monitor" on the drawboard.
-If you give it any value here, the node will be shown with this string.

-## Arming topic
-A defined message arms or disarms the node.
-The message must contain a defined topic.
-If this field is left blank, the topic must be "activate".
-See "Arming and disarming message" above for further information.

-## Warning time
-_That's the time when you open a window but have not disarmed the node until the siren shouts._

-When armed, the node watches out for a sensor message.
-If you have configured a warning time bigger than zero, the node will send a warning message first and a timer starts.
-Once the configured warning time has elapsed, the node will send an alarm message.
-If you have configured a zero warning time, the node will send an alarm message immediately.
-The same is valid if you overwrite the warning time with a message.

-## Allow msg.timeout to overwrite
-If this checkbox is active, you can modify the warning time during runtime, without manually re-configure and re-deploy the node.
-See "Overwrite warning time" above to learn more about the message specification.

 # Node status
-The status shows the active warning time in a readable format together with the functional state.
-The state can be `Disarmed` with a grey ring, `Armed` with a green dot, `Warning` with a yellow dot or `Alert` with a red dot.

 <img src="files/screenshots/node-disarmed.png" style="border:1px dashed grey">
 <img src="files/screenshots/node-armed.png" style="border:1px dashed grey">
 <img src="files/screenshots/node-warning.png" style="border:1px dashed grey">